ESIPFed/data-help-desk/docs/planning/people_needed.md

 otherwise), the meeting host organization, and other contributing organizations what their respective roles will be.

-## People to advertise the data desk
+## People to advertise the data help desk

 <!-- prettier-ignore -->
 1. **Create a communication plan**